Updated: Oct 19, 2021

 “Breastfeeding, it turns out, is never just breastfeeding” (69).

 Jung explores the ways different personas (read: identities) perceive breastfeeding, pointing out that breastfeeding is “an issue that unites people who otherwise disagree about pretty much everything else” (8).
-The hipsters see it as ethical food consumption, fundamentalists see it as a womanly submission to god’s will and “evidence of intelligent design” (66), yuppies see it as a natural extension of their already luxurious lifestyle, second wave feminists see it as a deviant expression of female pride, La Leche Leaguers sees it as a rejection of so-called scientific mothering and a way of returning “mothering to mothers” (30), and athletes see it as a new kind of superfood.
+From Jung’s perspective, hipsters see it as ethical food consumption, fundamentalists see it as a womanly submission to God’s will and “evidence of intelligent design” (66), yuppies see it as a natural extension of their already luxurious lifestyle, second wave feminists see it as a deviant expression of female pride, La Leche Leaguers sees it as a rejection of so-called scientific mothering and a way of returning “mothering to mothers” (30), and athletes see it as a new kind of superfood.

 Your moral worth cannot not be determined by how you feed your baby.